An electric current is passed through salt water, breaking the water and the salt into ions. (Jared Johnson/Good Fruit Grower illustration)

 “Auvil Fruit has implemented a system which utilizes special equipment to restructure the molecules of water, creating two waters with different pH levels—high pH alkaline water and low pH acidic water.
 The high pH water is used to wash fruit during the packing process and clean machines and other equipment in our packing facility.
 The low pH water is used to kill bacteria and microbial organisms on fruit and in cold storage buildings.
 This electrolyzed water is 100 percent environmentally safe, and greatly minimizes the use of chemical cleaning agents, thereby increasing food safety.”

 One other Washington apple company—McDougall & Sons, Wenatchee—has also installed the system, and one is being planned at Gebbers Farms, according to a sales representative for the company that makes the systems the orchard companies are installing.
+The chemistry

 When an electric current is passed through water containing a small amount of table salt, both the water and the salt are broken into ions.
 Positive hydrogen and sodium ions flow toward the cathode, while negative chlorine and hydroxyl ions flow to the anode.